Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

-Figure~\ref{fig:evolution_time_comparison_bsg_rsg} shows the expected extinction-corrected $f_{\lambda}$ at different times after the SBO occurrence, as a result of the interaction between the cocoon embedding the choked jet and the stellar envelope of RSG/BSG stars.
-Here, a median redshift of $z=0.01$ (luminosity distance of about 40 Mpc) was set, in agreement with that where CCSNe are typically observed (e.g. \cite{median_z_ccsne}).
-The figure also shows $f_{\lambda,\rm USAT}^{\rm lim}$, $f_{\lambda,\rm ZTF}^{\rm lim}$, and the instrument's observation bands.
-These results suggest that, for representative RSGs and BSGs in an ambient medium with similar dust properties as our Galaxy, the UV emission from the SBO of RSGs(BSGs) would start to be visible by ULTRASAT $\sim$30 minutes(1 hour) later.
-After at least 2(7) hours, RSG(BSG) emission might be detected also by ZTF.
-While the signal from RSG remains visible for the subsequent months both in O and UV bands, the one from BSGs is expected to last just $\sim$8(18) days, when it goes below the ULTRASAT(ZTF) detection threshold.
-Apparently, the much larger progenitor radius of RSG stars leads the UV and O emission to remain widely visible for much longer as a result of the reduced cooling from expansion.
-Due to the strongly asymmetric distribution of $E_{B-V}$ shown in Fig.~\ref{fig:extinction}, results obtained with the minimum and median extinction values are comparable.
-On the contrary, for the highest value of $E_{B-V}$ in the $2\sigma$ range: (i) the emission from RSGs(BSGs) becomes visible $\sim$1.5(7) hours after the SBO; (ii) BSGs remain visible for ULTRASAT 3 days, while they cannot be detected by ZTF.
-Our results are consistent with results from current instruments, struggling to reveal CCSNe associated with BSG stars.
-In this regard, the role of ULTRASAT will be key for improving the capability of detecting this kind of sources, at least for the closest ones.
-Unfortunately, as side effect of the light absorption along the line of sight, the expected shape of the emission is more attenuated in correspondence of the ULTRASAT observational band, because of the bump at 220~nm characteristic of the extinction curve \citep{cardelli}, as well visible in the spectral dips in Fig.~\ref{fig:evolution_time_comparison_bsg_rsg}.
+Figure~\ref{fig:evolution_time_comparison_bsg_rsg} shows the expected extinction-corrected $f_{\lambda}$ at different times after the SBO occurrence as a result of the outer stellar envelope cooling of RSG and BSG stars.
+The duration of the SBO can be roughly estimated as the progenitor light-crossing time ($\Delta t_{\rm SBO} \simeq R_{*}/c$).
+For the set of fiducial parameters we adopted, $\Delta t_{\rm SBO} \sim 30(2)$ minutes for RGSs(BSGs).
+Here, a median redshift of $z=0.01$ (luminosity distance of about 40 Mpc) was set, in agreement with the redshift at which CCSNe are typically observed (e.g. \cite{median_z_ccsne}).
+The figure also shows $f_{\lambda,\rm USAT}^{\rm lim}$, $f_{\lambda,\rm ZTF}^{\rm lim}$, and the instrument observation bands.
+These results suggest that for representative RSGs and BSGs in an ambient medium with dust properties similar to those of our Galaxy, the UV emission from the SBO of either RSGs or BSGs would become visible to ULTRASAT approximately 5 minutes later.
+After at least 15(30) minutes, RSG(BSG) emission might also be detected by the ZTF.
+While the signal from RSGs remains visible in both optical and UV bands for around 6 months, the signal from BSGs is expected to last only $\sim$3 weeks($\sim$4 months), at which point it falls below the ULTRASAT(ZTF) detection threshold.
+Apparently, the much larger progenitor radius of RSG stars causes the UV and optical emission to remain widely visible for much longer as a result of the reduced cooling from expansion.
+Due to the strongly asymmetric $E_{B-V}$ distribution shown in Figure~\ref{fig:extinction}, the results obtained with the minimum and median extinction values are comparable.
+For the highest value of $E_{B-V}$ in the $2\sigma$ range, in contrast, (i) the emission from RSGs(BSGs) becomes visible $\sim$15(30) minutes after the SBO and (ii) BSGs remain visible to ULTRASAT for one week less.
+Our results are consistent with the results from current instruments, which struggle to reveal CCSNe associated with BSG stars.
+In this regard, the role of ULTRASAT will be key for improving the capability of detecting this type of sources, at least for the closest ones.
+Unfortunately, as a side effect of the light absorption along the line of sight, the expected shape of the emission is more attenuated in correspondence of the ULTRASAT observational band because of the bump at 220~nm that is characteristic of the extinction curve \citep{cardelli}, as is well visible in the spectral dips in Figure~\ref{fig:evolution_time_comparison_bsg_rsg}.